U.S. government won't fall apart on "sequester" day of reckoning

 * Government agencies are likely to issue 30-day warnings of impending furloughs of government workers.
 They could be told that starting on April 1 they will have to stay home for a maximum of 22 days between March 1 and September 30.

 * New government contracts could slow in anticipation of no deal being reached to replace the sequestration.
-This would hit defense contractors and road and bridge builders alike.
+This would hit Defence contractors and road and bridge builders alike.

 * Members of Congress, who are not exempt from the spending cuts, will be advised to begin preparing their staffs for either salary cuts or layoffs if they have to shave funds from their approximately $4 billion in annual appropriations.